BS in Engineering

 APU’s engineering major prepares students for careers in fields such as aerospace, agriculture, automotive, computer science, defense, and energy.

-85 units
+85-87 units

 Azusa Pacific’s BS in Engineering equips students with an excellent foundation in principles that prepare them for careers in a variety of engineering fields, including aerospace, agriculture, automotive, business, computer science, defense, energy, and health care.
 The engineering curriculum includes courses in mechanics, electrical circuits, electronics, digital systems, and control systems, and all courses are strongly anchored on foundational coursework in mathematics and physics including calculus, differential equations, and probability theory.
-Four concentration areas are available: mechanical engineering, electrical engineering, systems engineering, and computer engineering.
+Three concentration areas are available: mechanical engineering, electrical engineering, and computer engineering.

 A two-semester design project in the senior year challenges students to work in teams and design, build, and test a major engineering product as the culmination of all coursework completed.
 These projects usually involve external sponsors and mentors.
 An engineering internship that provides hands-on experience also is part of the curriculum requirements.